 Squarespace offers fewer features than its rivals, but the ones it does have work well.
 The key features for small businesses are:

-- Search Engine Optimisation – Squarespace provides tips to help boost your site’s ranking in search engines which you can find in the editor sidebar, so it’s easier for you to get found online.
+- Search Engine Optimisation (SEO) – Squarespace provides tips to help boost your site’s ranking in search engines (which you can find in the editor sidebar) so it’s easier for your site to get found online.

 - Squarespace for blogging – Squarespace’s blogging portal is fairly simple to get the hang of – and you can preview how your blog posts look before they go live.

 Squarespace make some of the most stylish websites around – we just found Wix and Weebly were easier to get the hang of.

 Squarespace customer support